Skip to content

 These are the two molecules the entire GLP-1 market runs on.
 They are related but not identical, and the trial evidence for each is specific enough that you can compare them on the numbers instead of the marketing.
 Here is what the studies actually report — and what that does and does not mean for a decision.

-So which one?
 The trials favor tirzepatide on average weight loss, and the single head-to-head favors it on both weight and glucose in a diabetes population.
 But "better in the aggregate" is not "better for you."
-The molecule you can actually access, afford at your maintenance dose, and tolerate week to week beats a slightly higher trial average you never reach.
-Decide the drug and the provider together — our [six-point checklist](/how-to-choose-a-glp1-provider) covers the provider side, and [what compounded GLP-1 costs per month](/what-compounded-glp1-costs-per-month) covers the money.
+The molecule you can actually access, afford at your maintenance dose, and tolerate week to week beats a slightly higher trial average you never reach — and because weight tends to return after stopping, "afford at your maintenance dose" means for the long haul, not just month one.
+Check how a provider prices the ladder rather than the first rung — Pepti advertises one flat price at every titration dose, which is a strong claim worth getting in writing, since its own production data carries a per-dose ladder that contradicts it.
+Decide the drug and the provider together — our six-point checklist covers the provider side, and what compounded GLP-1 costs per month covers the money.

 Frequently asked questions